tingtron/hiring-engineers/blog/blog.md

 ## Acknowledgements

-Using DataDog and DogStatsD wouldn't be as easy and productive without numerous community contributed integrations and libraries created for virtually any modern cloud computing infrastructure and programming language.
+Using Datadog and DogStatsD wouldn't be as easy and productive without numerous community contributed integrations and libraries created for virtually any modern cloud computing infrastructure and programming language.

-In particular the `hot-stats` module for Node.js was very helpful in seamless integration of Node.js into DataDog services.
+In particular the `hot-stats` module for Node.js was very helpful in seamless integration of Node.js into Datadog services.
 Big thanks to the contributors to the `hot-stats` and `node-statsd` projects!